The Crunch: Frequently Asked Questions

-A: The Crunch is designed to be a condensed version of the services offered in our College Readiness Packages–a “taster,” if you will.
-We have taken our tried-and-true College Readiness process (an individually tailored timeline that will typically take place over the course of several weeks) and condensed it into two separate four-day camps.
+A: The Crunch is designed to be a condensed version of the services offered in our College Readiness Programs–a “taster,” if you will.
+We have taken our tried-and-true College Readiness process (an individually tailored timeline that will typically take place over the course of several weeks) and condensed it into a five day classroom environment.

-The primary difference between The Crunch and the CR Package is time and the final products the student will receive upon completing either process:
+The primary difference between The Crunch and a CR Program is time and the final products the student will receive upon completing either process:

-- With the CR Package, a student has the time and assistance required to complete all three (3) ApplyTexas essays, the Common App essay, a designed activities résumé, and any additional, supplemental essays or materials for the college applications the student has chosen to fill out.
+- With a CR Program, a student has the time and assistance required to complete all three (3) ApplyTexas essays, the Common App essay, a designed activities résumé, and any additional, supplemental essays or materials for the college applications the student has chosen to fill out.